Like You Like It Studio Recording

 Reading at the Peter Jay Sharp Theatre

-New York Theatre Barn is producing a reading of Brandon James Gwinn's and my musical SMALL TOWN STORY on Thursday, November 13, 2014 at 2pm, and Friday, November 14, 2014 at 1pm.
+Last November, New York Theatre Barn produced a reading of Brandon James Gwinn's and my musical SMALL TOWN STORY.

 SMALL TOWN STORY is about two families in a North Texas town who struggle with a community battle ignited by a high school production of the musical RENT.
 It was featured in the Village Theatre's 2013 Festival of New Musicals in Issaquah, WA, was a finalist for the Richard Rodgers Award, and is the recipient of a Writers Residency Grant from the National Alliance for Musical Theatre.

-This project has been very dear to me for a few years, so we are thrilled to present it in front of an invited audience, with high hopes for its commercial future.
-If you would like to attend, please email me and I will arrange for seating.
-The presentations will take place at the Peter Jay Sharp Theatre, located at Playwrights Horizons (416 W. 42nd St.).
-I am pasting all the info below.
+This project has been very dear to me for a few years, and it was thrilling to present it in front of an invited audience.
+Check back for some exciting news aboutits commercial future.
 You can listen to some of the tunes at the SoundCloud link.